-11.1 The requirements given below apply to the arrangement and closing appliances of openings located above the unit margin line.
+11.1 The requirements apply to the arrangement and closing appliances of openings located above the FPU margin line.
 The margin line means the line of the intersection of the upper surface of the bulkhead deck (or its continuation) with the outer surface of side shell plating at side.